spotswoodb/sql-queries-challenge/README.md

 sqlite3 alien.db < 02_insert_aliens.sql
 ```

-Use the `03_solution.sql` file to record your answers to each query challenge listed in the challenges.rb file.
+Use the `03_solution.sql` file to record your answers to each query challenge listed in the challenge.md file.